Do I need a solicitor for my amicable divorce?

 However, even when a split is harmonious it is advisable to speak to a solicitor before you start divorce proceedings.
 There may be financial and practical aspects to consider that you were not aware of.
-These may result in complications and greater expense further down the line and you may be left with nagging doubts about whether you made the right decisions.
+These may result in complications and greater expenses further down the line, and you may be left with nagging doubts about whether you made the right decisions.

 Why do I need a divorce solicitor to protect my financial interests?

-Once you have agreed a financial settlement you need to make it legally binding by asking a family law solicitor to draw up a financial order.
+Once you have agreed on a financial settlement, you need to make it legally binding by asking a family law solicitor to draw up a financial order.

 We haven’t got any significant assets.
 Do we need a financial order?

-A Decree Absolute legally ends your marriage but it does not end the financial commitments between you.
+A Decree absolutely legally ends your marriage but it does not end the financial commitments between you.
 A financial order that has been approved by the Court cuts all financial ties.

 The Court is more likely to grant a financial order if you and your ex-spouse have received legal representation from a divorce solicitor.
 This is because the Court knows you have both received legal advice about any rights you may be giving up and so the financial settlement is more likely to be fair.

 What are the types of financial order?